About The Equipping Bible™ and Its Designer, Sunny

 Voila!
 The Equipping Bible™ concept was born.

 Now, obviously, no study Bible can contain all the information in all those books.
-The concept is to gather the best tools
+The concept is to gather the best

-some Recommended Resources for further study.
+them to some Recommended Resources for further study.

 Let's be clear: I'm not a subject-matter expert in any of this.
-I've just found myself at the intersection of a real
+I've just found myself at the intersection of

-to apply my God-given talents to help others and especially to further the Kingdom.
+real burden to apply my God-given talents to help others and especially to further the Kingdom.

 The Equipping Bible™ is my calling and I will continue to develop these materials;